 Trustworthy and Reliable

 Most people with Asperger’s are dependable and loyal.
 They don’t play games or force others to live up to demanding social expectations.
 Aspies have no hidden agendas and most have no interest in harming others or taking advantage of their weaknesses.
 The majority are not inclined to lie to, steal from, or attack the reputations of those around them.
-Aspies are not likely to be bullies, con artists, or social manipulators, and girls with Asperger’s syndrome are less inclined to be fickle or bitchy than their neurotypical counterparts.
+Aspies are not likely to be bullies, con artists, or social manipulators, and they are less inclined to be fickle or bitchy than their neurotypical counterparts.
 While some people with Asperger’s may lash out when provoked, they are unlikely to launch unprovoked attacks, verbal or otherwise.

 Aspies like to spend time alone and are perfectly capable of entertaining themselves.
 While most like to have friends, their need for social contact is not usually as strong as that of neurotypical people (those not on the autistic spectrum).
 Because they are not motivated by an intense social drive to spend time with anybody who happens to be available, they can be selective, choosing honest, genuine, dependable people who share their interests.